 Children are starting to read longer and more complex sentences and can understand a range of punctuation.
-Usually about 20 pages with 4 or 5 sentences per page.
-Aligned with Phases 5/6 of Letters and Sounds
+Usually about 20 pages with up to 4 or 5 sentences per page.

-- Get started on fiction after briefer introductions without relying on illustrations - Examine non-fiction layout and use the contents page to select which sections of a book to read - Read longer phrases and more complex sentences - Attend to a range of punctuation - Blend phonemes in unfamiliar words more fluently, cross checking with meaning and sentence structure - Search for and use familiar syllables within words to read longer words - Infer meaning from text, check information in text with illustrations, particularly non-fiction, and comment on content - Begin to use appropriate terminology when discussing different types of text
+- Get started on fiction after briefer introductions without relying on illustrations - Examine non-fiction layout and use the contents page to select which sections of a book to read - Read longer phrases and more complex sentences - Attend to a range of punctuation

+- Blend phonemes in unfamiliar words more fluently, cross checking with meaning and sentence structure - Search for and use familiar syllables within words to read longer words - Infer meaning from text, check information in text with illustrations, particularly non-fiction, and comment on content - Begin to use appropriate terminology when discussing different types of text